Edmonds College Logo

 Credits: 5.0

 Course constructs understanding of interconnected relationships in which children, youth, and families function and grow.
 Systems theories and the ecological perspective and how they infuence humand development are examined.
 Evaluates how the interaction within the family systems reflects the social environment in the diversity of socioeconomics, culture, language, and ethnicity, is a central framework of the class.
-Prerequisite(s): Admission to BAS Program.
+Prerequisite(s): Admittance to the Child, Youth and Family Studies program is required to take this course.

 Course Level Objectives